The Art of FFXVI – Valisthean Texts

 n.b.
 I’m not going to share any Valisthean text I haven’t deciphered myself, but if you’re curious what the minute text on this map says, 限界トルガルさん (@musebigenkai) on Xitter posted a thread with the text in English and Japanese.
 If you want to know anything about anything in Valisthean, he’s your guy.

 These travelers’ maps are the two that appear on Vivian’s wall in the new hideaway.
-The top one is also the map on Clive’s desk, while the bottom one is also the map the Cursebreakers and Gav reference in the mess.
-Their titles read:
+The top one is also the map on Clive’s desk, while the bottom one is also the map on Cid’s desk in Y.R.
+873 and the map the Cursebreakers and Gav reference in Y.R.
+878. Their titles read:

 • Valisthea as Composed of the Continents of Storm and Ash and Lands Adjacent (top/left)